sensorbee/docs/source/tutorial/getting_started.rst

 The ``GROUP BY`` clause is also available in BQL::

     (wordcount)>>> SELECT ISTREAM name, count(*) FROM sentences [RANGE 60 SECONDS] ...
-GROUP BY name; -- '...' at the begining of this line was inserted by the shell {"count":1,"name":"isabella"}
+GROUP BY name; -- '...' at the beginning of this line was inserted by the shell {"count":1,"name":"isabella"}
     {"count":1,"name":"emma"}
     {"count":2,"name":"isabella"}